 Condition 2: FRMCS is in service;

-A shorter period is allowed if this is agreed between the IM and the RU’s who run services or intent to run services (at the time of establishing the agreement) on these lines.
+A shorter period is allowed if this is agreed between the IM and the RU’s who run services or intend to run services (at the time of establishing the agreement) on these lines.
 This agreement on shorter notification period shall be notified to the European Commission.

 The trackside implementation of FRMCS only, without pre-existing GSM-R, is allowed if the following condition is fulfilled: